awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Asymmetric KMS keys<a name="asymmetric-keys-concept"></a>

+You can create asymmetric KMS keys in AWS KMS\.
 An *asymmetric KMS key* represents a mathematically related public key and private key pair\.
 The private key never leaves AWS KMS unencrypted\.
 To use the private key, you must call AWS KMS\.
 You can use the public key within AWS KMS by calling the AWS KMS API operations, or you can [download the public key](download-public-key.md) and use it outside of AWS KMS\.
 You can also create [multi\-Region](multi-region-keys-overview.md) asymmetric KMS keys\.

 You can create asymmetric KMS keys that represent RSA key pairs for public key encryption or signing and verification, or elliptic curve key pairs for signing and verification\.